learnwhytocode/learnwhytocode.github.com/source/_posts/2012-03-07-loop-with-a-list.markdown

 Good for you; the big picture should always be considered.
 The problem is, the big picture takes more work.

-And this is where programming begins to pay off.
+And this is where programming with its ability to zip through repetitive steps really pays off.

 ## Reading a simple list